 Head: Brownish-gray to brownish-white.
 Nose cone (palpi) gray streaked with white, curves up to top of head.

 Antenna: Fairly thick, reaching to mid wing; dark brown, sometimes tips lighter.
 Male antenna minutely feathered.

 Wings: Wings long and usually folded around body; brownish-gray with varying amounts of whitish flecks.
 Males usually appear lighter.
 Three evenly spaced, slanted marks along outer (costal) margin; the first streak is broken, with a large spot in the middle of streak; the last streak near wing tip much narrower and joined to a faint sub-terminal line.
 Dark, thick inverted V or U shape just before mid-wing near inner margin; another thick dark dot below with continued vague, curved shading to inner margin.
 Wing tip has series of dark dots.
 Fringe slightly darker than wing color.

 Legs: Front leg whitish, streaked and striped with brown.
 Middle leg with some brown streaks.
 Hind leg whitish, shin (tibia) thickened.

 Similar Species: Superficially similar to the much larger Flat Moth Semioscopis megamicrella and to Twirler Moth Carpatolechia belangerella.

 Size: 4 to 5 mm long.
 Wingspan 12 mm.

 Food: Oaks – prefers White and Northern Red Oak Quercus alba & rubra

-Flight Time: May to September.
+Flight Time: May to June; August to September

 For information on synonyms, references and type specimens see next page